arkarn2020/hooks_basics/README.md

 1. useState

-> - to preserve reactive data(data which changes over time) present in a component inside a state variable
+- to preserve reactive data(data which changes over time) present in a component inside a state variable

-> - It takes initial values of state (as parameter)and returns two values
+- It takes initial values of state (as parameter) and returns two values

   const [currentValue, setCurrentValue] = useState(initialValue);

-    1.  current value of state
+  1.  a variable which holds current value of state (currentValue)
-    2.  a function which updates the value of state
+  2.  a function which updates the current value of state (setCurrentValue)

 2. useEffect